Deardorff's Glossary of International Economics

 IMF International Monetary Fund

-IMF Quota The amount of money that each IMF member country is required to contribute to the institution, partly in their own currency and partly in U.S. dollars, gold, or other member-country currencies.
-A country's quota is based upon the country's GDP.
-Countries have voting power in the IMF in proportion to their IMF quotas.
+IMF quota The amount that each IMF member country is required to contribute, partly in its own currency and partly in U.S. dollars, gold, or other member-country currencies.
+A country's quota is based upon the its GDP and other characteristics, and is the basis for its voting power and access to financing.

 Immigration The migration of people into a country.